 Kalydeco was approved by Health Canada for the G551D mutation in 2012; approval of the additional 9 mutations was received on June 6, 2014, and approval for R117H was received on March 13, 2015.
-While people with the G551D mutation have had limited public access in most provinces since 2014, those with the additional mutations still wait for access, four to five years after approval.
+While Kalydeco is accessible to some who need it, Canadians still don’t have public access to Kalydeco for all the mutations and age groups it can treat.

 Symdeko was approved by Health Canada on June 27, 2018 in people ages 12 and older who have two copies of the F508del mutation in the cystic fibrosis transmembrane (CFTR) or those with one copy of the F508del mutation and have one of the following mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene: P67L, D110H, R117C, L206W, R352Q, A455E, D579G, 711+3A→G, S945L, S977F, R1070W, D1152H, 2789+5G→A, 3272-26A→G, and 3849+10kbC→T. Currently the drug is only available through private insurance as the manufacturer, Vertex Pharmaceuticals, has thus far declined to put the medicine through Canada’s drug reimbursement reviews.